Is Shared Ownership worth it? Pros, cons and expert advice (UK)

 With shared ownership schemes you buy a share of 10%-75% of a property with a shared ownership mortgage and pay rent on the remaining share.

-Is it a good idea to do Shared Ownership?
+Is it a good idea to do shared ownership?

 This depends on whether you’ve explored all the pros and cons first like whether you would be able to cover increased rent costs or can afford to extend the lease if you need to.
 If you think it’s the right thing for you, it’s advisable to start looking at shared ownership mortgages to work up more precise costs.

-What are the pitfalls of Shared Ownership?
+What are the pitfalls of shared ownership?

 The main pitfalls are around how complicated it is to work out as well as the potential costs further down the line.
 Once you’ve worked out the costs at point of purchase, you then really need to estimate ongoing costs during ownership (mortgage payments, rent payments, service charges etc), costs involved in “staircasing” to buy up more shares if that’s something you’re likely to want to do, and costs when it comes to selling a shared ownership – because there are additional costs and restrictions involved in the scheme than if you owned the property outright.